 FOR THE SENIOR HORSE OR PONY

 Masterfeeds Senior is one of our lowest NSC complete feeds.
 It is ideal for the senior horse and also works very well for horses needing a low starch ration with added fat.
-The premium high calorie digestible fibre sources blended with 6% fat from all vegetable sources makes it a safe choice for working, pleasure, or retired horses who are very sensitive to added starch in their feed and need a low glycemic ration.
+Digestible fibre sources blended with 6% fat makes it a safe choice for working, pleasure, or retired horses who are sensitive to added starch in their feed.

 PODIUM COOL ENERGY (PELLET) EAST | WEST